hobbit19/Steemit-Bot/README.md

 # Steemit-Bot
-A Selenium follow bot to follow steemit users followers
+A Python Selenium follow bot to follow steemit users followers

+Requisites:
+ +Selenium
+ + https://github.com/steemit/steem-python, download it and put them with the other files in a folder.